A Shared-Constraint Approach to Multi-leader Multi-follower Games: Recovery of equilibria of

+{\bf Variational equilibria of $\EpecS$:} These equilibria are defined by a common Lagrange multiplier across every agent.
+Such equilibria have proved to be particularly relevant in the context of convex shared-constraint Nash games where the {\em common} Lagrange multiplier is seen as the {\em uniform auction price}~\cite{kulkarni09refinement}.
+Moreover, in the context of convex Nash games, VE may be obtained through the solution of a variational inequality problem~\cite{kulkarni09refinement,kulkarni12revisiting}.
+In the current context, under an assumption of potentiality on the leader-level problems, such equilibria may be derived by the solution to a suitably defined optimization problem, such as P$^{\rm ae}$. \\

-This motivates the utility of shared constraint formulations. \begin{enumerate} \item {\em Pathways to existence statements:} The shared constraint formulation admits a larger set of equilibria, that includes equilibria of the conventional formulation (if they exist).
+We believe that viewing the equilibria of $\Epec$ as particular equilibria of $\Epec^{\ae}$ allows for two important directions: \begin{enumerate} \item {\em Pathways to existence statements:} The shared constraint formulation admits a larger set of equilibria, that includes equilibria of the conventional formulation (if they exist).
 We have seen that under mild assumptions, existence of equilibrium akin to variational equilibria can be guaranteed.
 This may be a stepping stone towards developing an approach for claiming existence of equilibria of $\Epec$. \item {\em Tools for equilibrium computation and selection:} Equilibrium computation is a crucial concern in the design of markets, a realm where such problems routinely arise.
 Yet, such designs are plagued by a key challenge in that equilibria are not readily computable.
 If the objectives admit a potential function, this formulation provides two crucial benefits.
 First, it allows for computing global variational equilibria through the solution of a single optimization problem.
 Second, if one takes the view that the conventional formulation is the ``correct'' formulation, the modification may provide a means to arriving at an equilibrium of the conventional formulation, provided it exists. \end{enumerate}